dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

   - "objects, serializing"
 ---

-# How to serialize and deserialize JSON in .NET
+# How to serialize and deserialize (marshal and unmarshal) JSON in .NET

 This article shows how to use the <xref:System.Text.Json> namespace to serialize and deserialize to and from JavaScript Object Notation (JSON).